Skip to main content

 • blanch briefly in boiling water prior to cooking, especially if cooking large pieces such as in the form of nuggets

-I've been eating cotw since first finding one back in 2009 and have never experienced any adverse effects to date, long may this continue...
+I've been eating CotW since first finding one back in 2009, and have never experienced any adverse reactions to date, long may this continue...

 Cooking with Chicken of the Woods